top of page

 Teamwork & Communication: Working Like Industry Teams

-This working environment provides them with an idea of how real project teams operate in the real world.
-ThinkNEXT internship programs emulate such collaborative co-working by providing team-based work in design, site visits, and generating reports.
+This hands-on experience mirrors how real project teams operate in the industry.
+Internship programs like ThinkNEXT emulate this collaborative spirit by providing team-based work in design, site visits, and report generation.

 Portfolio & Confidence: Projects to Show in Interviews

-Practical exposure establishes a student's portfolio, which illustrates their skill set and experience.
-It also builds confidence at the time of interviews, where candidates with real experience become more prominent.
+Practical exposure significantly enhances a student's portfolio, showcasing their skills and experience.
+It also boosts confidence during interviews, where candidates with real-world experience stand out.

 Internships = Better Hiring Chances

-According to a Times of India report, engineering students in Pune led the way by bringing more transparency and alignment between studies and industry relevance.
-For lack of practical exposure, they complained long and hard.
-Internships fill that gap.
+According to a report by the Times of India, engineering students in Pune have advocated for greater transparency and alignment between academic studies and industry needs.
+Many students have expressed dissatisfaction with the lack of practical exposure.
+Internships bridge this gap.

 Learning Industry Tools & Standards

-Besides construction logic and building design, live projects also enable students to learn industry tools that are common today.
-From AutoCAD for drawing to STAAD.Pro for structural analysis, or Primavera for project scheduling, knowledge of these tools gives the students an edge.
+Beyond construction logic and building design, live projects enable students to familiarize themselves with industry-standard tools.
+Proficiency in software like AutoCAD for drafting, STAAD.Pro for structural analysis, and Primavera for project scheduling gives students a competitive edge.

 PrimaVersity classroom with students sitting at desks, a PrimaVersity teacher at the front, a screen displaying AutoCAD Training, and maroon walls with white text.